-About six months ago, Canada launched a tourism campaign called “Know Canada”, targeting Americans.
+About six months ago, Canada launched a tourism campaign called “Know Canada,” targeting Americans.
 We discussed why the strategy of the campaign was wrong.
 Here is the key argument: The campaign is based on facts, whereas “purchase decisions” are based on emotions.
 We also debated that the campaign was addressing to the wrong part of our brain, its cortex.
-Finally, we concluded that the campaign did not explain the “Canadian archetype”, and for that reason would not be really successful.
-Well, turns out that we were not alone thinking that the campaign was not good.
+Finally, we concluded that the campaign did not explain the “Canadian archetype,” and for that reason would not be really successful.
+Well, turns out that we are not the only ones thinking that the campaign was not enough.
 The Canadian Tourism Commission asked Canadians to submit home videos of their first-hand experiences in their country, in an initiative dubbed “35 Million Directors”, the citizenry responded with 65 hours of video.
 The result is a two-minute film from DDB Canada that’s made of user-generated clips that were voted on by Canadians called “Canada Shared by Canadians.”
 The result is… truly, and archetypically Canadian.
 See it yourself.

 Let’s analyze the two campaigns and see what we can learn from their mistakes and accomplishments.
 Our starting point is the slogans.
 The original campaign’s slogan is “Know Canada.”
 Here is more on the idea behind it: